-- A. Catchers and first basemen may wear a glove or mitt of any size; all other players are restricted to a finger type glove with the space between the thumb and forefinger not exceeding more than 4-1/2 inches at the top.
-The webbing shall not be constructed to form any type net or tray. - B. Multicolored gloves are legal.
+A. Catchers, pitchers, and 1st basemen may wear a glove or mitt of any size; all other players are restricted to a finger type glove with the space between the thumb and forefinger not exceeding more than 4-1/2 inches at the top.
+The webbing shall not be constructed to form any type net or tray.

+B. Multicolored gloves are legal.

 Sec.
 9. A SHOE shall be considered legal if it is made with either leather or canvas uppers or similar materials.
 The soles may have soft or hard rubber cleats.
 Metal cleats are prohibited.

 Shoe sole or heel projections other than the standard shoe plate are prohibited.
 The all-purpose molded cleat softball shoe is legal.
 All players must wear shoes.

 Sec.
-10. Catchers may wear MASKS.
+10. Any player may wear a MASK.